SBMO.AS

 Research

-SBM Offshore is an offshore company in the energy sector mainly delivering FPSO (Floating Production Storage and Offloading) technology to the oil industry, to produce around 2 million barrels per day.
+SBM Offshore is an investment in long-term contracts and cash-flow in the oil industry.
+The offshore company builds and operates FPSO (Floating Production Storage and Offloading) platforms (that produce around 2 million barrels per day).

 • Valuation (3)

 On a five year chart the stock price has mainly moved side-ways.
 SBM Offshore has not been able to translate growing back-log with long-term contracts and valuable assets into a higher share price.
-The investor interest in the company has been low.
-This could be explained by ESG policies by institutional investors, the complexity of the accounting and volatility of earnings from turnkey projects.
+Investor interest in the company has been low, which could be explained by; ESG policies by institutional investors, the complexity of the accounting and volatility of earnings from turnkey projects.

 0